pdjr-build/firmware-factory/modules/winint/README.md

 __WININT__ is an NMEA 2000 module which implements a windlass operating interface.
-The module was developed to support pole anchors built by the manufacturer ANKREO, but it may well be useful with other windlass-based hardware that has similar control and monitoring requirements.
+The module was developed to support pole anchors built by the manufacturer ANKREO, but it may well be useful with other windlass-based hardware that has similar control and monitoring characteristics.
 The module uses the N2K Windlass Network Messages protocol to receive commands from a remote windlass controller and to transmit reports on the current hardware state.

 __WININT__ connects to the NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
 The module has an NMEA LEN of 1.5.

-Two control output channels, UP and DOWN are implemented as volt free relays rated at 5A suitable for winch relay or solenoid operation.
+Two control output channels, UP and DOWN are implemented as volt free relays with flyback protection rated at 5A and suitable for winch relay or solenoid operation.
-Six sensor input channels can be connected to 12/24V external signals or to solid state proximity NPN proximity sensors.
+Six optically isolated sensor input channels can be connected to 12/24V external signals or to solid state proximity NPN proximity sensors.
 Power for each sensor channel can be supplied by the module.
 Diagnostic LEDS confirm NMEA connection and module operating status.
 The module is configured by a PCB mounted DIP switch which allows entry